MichaelTanji/security_career_assessment_screen/ALPHA.md

 * 25/12/12
 * 25/25/25
 ---
+You’ve been making widgets for 10 years.
+Your family has made widgets going back five generations.
+By chance you meet someone who also makes widgets, but using a totally different technique and materials.
+Your response is:

+* Are you seriously going to tell me how to make widgets?
+* I’ve never heard of widgets being made like that.
+How does it work?
+* I’m not interested, but I’m glad it's working for you.
+* Whatever you’re doing, it's not making widgets.
+---
 When I play with Legos...

-* I build them according to the instructions and admire my work.
+* I build them according to the instructions.
 * I bulid them according to the instructions and incorporate other bricks that I already have.
 * I try to build them without the instructions, referring to them when I get stuck.
 * I don't buy kits, I like building my own thing.
 ---
-When faced with a situation where I don't have all the tools I would normally use to complete a project I...

-* Wait till I can get all the tools I need.
-* Improvise with what I have.
-* Do what I can until I get to the part that needs the missing tool and let everyone know work will continue when I get the tool.
-* Call a friend and ask to borrow their tool and start once I have it.
----
-My kids came home from school today with math homework.
-When they showed me how they were taught to solve math problems I couldn't believe it wasn't the way I was taught.
+MYour kids came home from school today with math homework.
+When they showed you how they were taught to solve math problems, it was not the same way you were taught.
+Your response is:

 * Why do the schools have to mess with what works?
 * I guess there is more than one way to skin a cat.